What to Do When Your Car Heater is Not Working

 Now go for a ride until the engine heats up and the dial is between C and H. You should have heat in the car.
 If not, it’s usually because the water pump isn’t working.

 Why is the Heater Not Blowing Hot Air?

 In some cases, the problem might have nothing to do with coolant:

 - If your blower only works on the highest setting, your blower motor control module probably needs to be changed.

 - If the fan isn’t working, you probably need to have the blower motor fixed or changed.

 - If the air coming through isn’t hot, the heater core is probably clogged.

 Turn to CarHop for Car Maintenance Tips and Advice

-From repairing rust to removing scratches, the CarHop team can help keep your car running and looking its best spring, summer, winter, and fall — after all, we offer a huge range of used cars ourselves.
+From repairing rust to removing scratches to cleaning dirty air vents, the CarHop team can help keep your car running and looking its best spring, summer, winter, and fall — after all, we offer a huge range of used cars ourselves.
 Why not visit your closest CarHop location for a look at what’s available?